alphagov/govuk-frontend/src/components/phase-banner/README.md

 ## Guidance

-Find out when to use the Phase banner component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/phase-banner).
+Find out when to use the phase banner component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/phase-banner).

 ## Quick start examples